chatchavan/Agora/README.md

 ## TODO

+* change agora output to a formatted spreadsheet with column widths and wrapping settings
 * create a script to automatically update the code book based on the downloaded agora Excel
 * anonymize parameters (currently has our names in it)